 top of page

-Covenant School Bridgeport, a private tuition-free middle school, educates boys of different races, ethnic groups, and religions, from families of limited economic means.
-Covenant School empowers its students to become agents of transformation in their families, communities, and society.
+Covenant School Bridgeport is a private, tuition-free middle school for boys from diverse backgrounds and families of limited economic means.
+It empowers students to become agents of transformation in their families, communities, and society.

 Covenant School students are engaged in an eight-period day, including recess and lunch.
 All students are enrolled in English Language Arts, mathematics, social studies, science, religion, Spanish, and the arts.

-A member of the national NativityMiguel Coalition, we make a 12-year commitment to each student, from the time they arrive in the fifth grade to their graduation from college.
+As part of the national NativityMiguel Coalition, we make a 12-year commitment to each student, from the time he arrives to his graduation from college.
 Our small class sizes, extended school day, extended school year, and individual attention help students make significant academic gains, preparing them for high schools that lead them to college.

 Covenant School employs teachers and administrators who are dedicated to the growth and well-being of our students.